tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 Hot, damp breath washed over my face.
 My teeth clenched.

 The mouth inched forward, slow and deliberate, savoring the moment.
 Every nerve in my body screamed to move, to fight, but I was frozen, paralyzed beneath the weight of its presence.
-The gaping maw hovered just above my face, the serrated edges of its jaws twitching in anticipation.
-I could see the glistening sinew stretching as the jaws prepared to snap shut, feel the unbearable heat of its breath seeping into my skin.
+The gaping maw hovered inches above my face, the serrated edges of its jaws twitching in anticipation.
+I could see the glistening sinew stretching as the jaws prepared to snap shut, feeling the unbearable heat of its breath seeping into my skin.

 A low, guttural growl rumbled from deep within its throat, vibrating through the mattress, through me.
 My pulse pounded against my temples, drowning out everything but the sound of that grinding, clicking jaw.